-WIEGO and our partners are listening long and hard to informal economy workers through our 12-city study: COVID-19 Crisis and the Informal Economy.
+WIEGO and our partners are listening long and hard to informal workers through our multi-city study: COVID-19 Crisis and the Informal Economy.
 Their voices are helping us unpack the hardship, injustice, and possibility for transformation within our economic system, laid bare by COVID-19.

 Cities featured in the study: